sphars/math-sheets/README.md

 # math-sheets
-Generating math worksheets, in the browser, for printing
+Generating math worksheets in the browser, for printing or whatever.